sictweb/bti425-2020/notes/security-intro.md

 After the security system validates the credentials, the security system issues (delivers, returns) a package of data to the user:

-1. If the user authenticated through a browser (with a "login user interface), then the package is a [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) (or more specifically, an *authentication cookie*)
+1. If the user authenticated through a browser (with a "login" user interface), then the package is a [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) (or more specifically, an *authentication cookie*)

 2. If the user authenticated through an HTTP client/requestor (programmatic interface), then the package is an [access token](https://en.wikipedia.org/wiki/Access_token) (often just referred to as a "token")